mjhilton/jdr-testing-guides/Demos/02 - Your first unit tests.md

     - http://chaijs.com/#content
     - Try tags `Practical-02-ChaiAssert`, `Practical-02-ChaiExpect`, `Practical-02-ChaiShould`

+## Debugging our tests
+1. VSCode supports debugging of all code including Javascript unit tests, but you need to tell it how to launch
+1. We won't go into deep details of how this works, but VSCode will help you out with a lot of it. `Debug -> Add Configurations` will create `.vscode\launch.json` if it doesn't exist, and will prompt you to add tasks it knows about.
+There's one called `Node.js: Mocha Tests`.
+Use that.
+1. Now when you press F5, the tests will launch and your Debug Console will show the outputs.
+You can also set breakpoints and you'll be able to debug into both the test and production code.

 ## Edge cases
 1. How about an edge case: adding 0 to 0?
 1. Write another test for if a non-number is passed in.
 What happens?
 What would you expect to happen?
 1. Go ahead and add a basic test for multiply, divide and subtract